2019 Houston Astros season: March—April

-In April 9 game against the New York Yankees, Jose Altuve connected for his 100th career home run off Jonathan Loáisiga in a 6–3 win.
-Altuve became the 16th player in Astros history to reach 100 home runs.
-On April 12, Altuve connected for his second career grand slam, and first since 2014, in a 10–6 win over the Seattle Mariners.
-He hit another home run the next night off Félix Hernández, homering for the fifth consecutive game and sixth home run in that span.
+Altuve swatted another home run the next night off Félix Hernández on April 13, homering for the fifth consecutive game and sixth home run in that span.
 Altuve was the first Astro to hit a home run in five consecutive games since Morgan Ensberg's franchise-record six consecutive games in 2006.
 Verlander, the starting pitcher, struck out eight of the first 10 batters that he faced and 11 of 20 overall.
 He allowed one run in six innings.

+From April 20–30, Alex Bregman tied a club record by drawing at least one base on balls in each of 11 consecutive contests.
+Bregman drew 13 total walks with this active streak, while slashing .229 / .440 / .457 / .897.
+He also slammed 2 home runs.
+First achieved by Jimmy Wynn from July 6–15, 1969, Joe Morgan replicated the feat for Houston from July 6–20, 1970.
+(Note: The major league record is 22 by Roy Cullenbine, from July 2–22, 1947.
+Criteria: Longest streak of consecutive games, in the regular season, requiring bases on balls ≥ 1, sorted by most games matching criteria.)

+During the month of April, Gerrit Cole recorded 65 strikeouts, the most in the major leagues since Clayton Kershaw also stuck out 65 in May 2016.
+(Note: In the regular season, from 2015 to 2019, for any choice in months, requiring strikeouts ≥ 50, sorted by greatest strikeouts.)